socratic617/python-on-aws/week-2/1.2--test-the-endpoints/api-checklist.md

 - [ ] Cacheable - Use caching headers where appropriate to limit requests made to the API server
 - [ ] Layered System - Hide implementation details about the server, and services that the server calls out to, e.g. AWS S3 from the client

-## Follow informal REST
+## Unofficial REST standards

 - [ ] Use resource-oriented design, i.e. nouns for URLs and plural nouns for collections of resources. (e.g. `/users`, `/users/1`)

+## 12-factor app

+- [ ] Store config in the environment (environment variables)

 ## Extra

-- [ ] Do data validation / sanitation on the server side (Pydantic models are an excellent way to do this)
-  - [ ] Think through what data validation is necessary for each endpoint, e.g. valid ranges, mutually exclusive parameters, regex patterns (such as for an email or IP address), etc.
+- [ ] Rudimentary data validation and schema documentation (using Pydantic models).
+A later assignment will focus more in-depth on data validation.
+For now, just create basic pydantic models.
 - [ ] Implement unit tests from the perspective of a client that is unaware of the server's implementation details